Adoption of your child

 Consenting to adoption

-If you decide to part with your child for adoption you have to sign an adoption consent form.
+If you decide to part with your child for adoption, you must sign an adoption consent form.

 All parents who are named on the birth certificate need to give consent.